rafalwoycicki/TCGA_Pipeline/README.md

 https://ftp.ensembl.org/pub/release-109/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz
 - Index file locally using 'bowtie2-build [human_fasta] [index_prefix]' - it takes long time, and one should have workstation with a lot of threads to faster it.
 - Modify the index_prefix in the nextflow command below to match the prefic above or use the same index_prefix as proposed so: "grch38prim"
-- The Annotation file and index files should be saved in the TCGA_pipeline directory.
+- The index files should be saved in the TCGA_pipeline directory.

 Notes: I was not able to test the pipeline with the indexing stage, on my laptop the indexing step was taking over 3 hours.
 I have made the indexing on another workstation with 20 threads and copied the index files.
 I do not know the place where I can share such a huge files for free.
 It is more than 1GB and git allows only 1GB.